Andrew Gotianun: Business

 Gotianun made a living from salvaging ships at the end of the Second World War.
 Several years later, he became involved in an automobile dealership.
 Later, in 1955, he founded Filinvest Development Corporation a company which became engaged in real estate in 1967.

 Gotianun and his wife, Mercedes, temporarily retired from business activities in the 1980s but returned a short time later, with a plan to make improvements to the corporation.
 He was among those honored at the BizNewAsia Real Estate Who is Who (BREW) awards.

 Private life

 Gotianun is second cousins once removed with fellow Filipino magnate, John Gokongwei, Jr. and is also related to the Gaisano family, where he is first cousin once removed from Doña Modesta Singson, as members of the notable Go clan in Cebu.
-Gotianun's grandfather (吳文皎 (吴文皎, Wú Wénjiǎo, Gô͘ Bûn-kiáu)), Hispanized as "Go Quiao Co" (吳皎哥 (吴皎哥, Gô͘-kiáu-ko)) was a half brother of Gokongwei's great-grandfather Don Pedro Singson Gotiaoco, whose illegitimate son was also former President Sergio Osmeña.
-His son, Andrew Gotianun Jr., was the vice-president of Filinvest Land.
+Gotianun's grandfather (吳文皎 (吴文皎, Wú Wénjiǎo, Gô͘ Bûn-kiáu)), Hispanized as "Go Quiao Co" (吳皎哥 (吴皎哥, Gô͘-kiáu-ko)) was a half brother of Gokongwei's great-grandfather Don Pedro Singson Gotiaoco His son, Andrew Gotianun Jr., was the vice-president of Filinvest Land.